-As you can see there is quite a lot going on in the foot and it is very repetitive because of the number of strides they need to take to cover the distance they walk.
+As you can see there is quite a lot going on in the foot and it is very repetitive because of the number of strides needed to take to cover the distance walked.
 As a result, they tend to get more foot issues than the more casual walker.

-That is why they are the main audience for walking shoes with arch support if they suffer from overpronation, supination, or experience pain in their heels, ankles, and shins.
+That is why fitness and power walkers are the main audience for walking shoes with arch support if they suffer from overpronation, supination, or experience pain in their heels, ankles, and shins.

 Your lifestyle or foot shape may not require more than normal arch support so read this article before you pay extra for walking shoes.

 Most people are not power walkers but engage in walking at a more normal pace.
 They may walk while having power business meetings, they may walk in social groups or with loved ones, they may go out with their families or walk the dog or they may just walk to get away from it all, get some exercise and grab a moments peace to listen to their favorite podcast.